hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter14.md

 \end{aligned}
 $$

-## 2. Observer for System with Disturbances
+### 1.2 LO for the System With Disturbances
+Given the linear system with disturbances,

 $$
 \begin{aligned}